Booking.com: best prices

 The superb city of Zaragoza is the capital of Aragon and is Spain's fifth largest city.
 Zaragoza city contains some spectacular Mudejar style buildings including the Aljaferia castle.
 Other Mudejar architecture can be found in this area, notably in Tarazona and Calatayud.

 The Cinco Villas region - Tauste, Ejea de los Caballeros, Sádaba, Uncastillo and Sos del Rey Católico - offers notable Romanesque and Cistercian architecture.
+Sos del Rey Catolico is the birthplace of Fernando of Aragon who first united Spain.

 Impressive medieval walls and towers dominate the town of Daroca to the south of Zaragoza.